Actionable Book Summary: Start with Why by Simon Sinek

 Though the idea the author is trying to communicate through his book is amazing, something you should really take into account if you’re running a business, the text feels like endless praise for Apple.
 An endless repetition of pretty much the same message, again and again.

 I loved the TED talk by Simon Sinek (How great leaders inspire action).
 I’ve watched it at least 50 times.
-I’ve shared with friends and discussed it with colleagues.
+I’ve shared it with friends and discussed it with colleagues.
 Actually, I don’t know why it took me a couple of years to get my hands on the book.

 I wanted to like the book.
-To give it 5 stars and to tell you that you should go buy it now.
+To give it 5 stars and to tell you that you should go and buy it now.
 However, it turns out, that the TED talk is all you need to know about why some organizations are more profitable than others.

 Don’t get me wrong, the concept of starting with why is of uber importance.
 You surely need to remind yourself why you’re doing what you’re doing every single day.
 But a whole book to convey the idea?
 A waste of time.
 Probably a long article would have been enough.